canaantt/canaantt.github.io/FE_P4/README.md

 1. cd to FE_P4
 2. npm install
 3. gulp
-4. open index.html and click on link to Cam's pizza
+4. open index.html and click on link to Cam's Pizzeria